r259c280/kodi-skill/README.md

 * "ask kodi to play all shook up"
 * "ask kodi to play the album appeal to reason"
 ###Movies
-* "ask kodi to play the movie guardians of the galaxy"
+* "begin the movie guardians of the galaxy"
-* "ask kodi to play the film planet of the apes"
+* "show the film planet of the apes"
-* "ask kodi to play a random movie"
+* "start a random movie"
 * "turn kodi subtitles on"
 * "turn kodi subtitles off"
 * "skip kodi forward"
 * "skip kodi backward"
 * "pause kodi"
-* "pause the film"
+* "pause the movie"
 * "re-start kodi"
 * "stop the movie"
 * "stop kodi"